kalina-kalina/capstone_project/README.md

 > Images taken from [fragrantica.com](https://www.fragrantica.com/perfume/Chlo-/Love-Story-26227.htmll)

-Voting for a perfume it's not required to mark each aspect.
-It brings an inbalance in ratings (an amount of grades for each column don't have to be correlated with a general amout of votes).
+Voting for a perfume, it's not required to mark each aspect.
+Unfortunatelly, it brings an inbalance in ratings (an amount of grades for each column do not have to be correlated with a general amout of votes).

 ### Most important steps from Data Cleaning and Preparing: